 Current Featured Artists

-Joan Scott is displaying her art at the Center for Healthy Generations in Yucca Valley
+Many Chaparral Arstis are displaying their art at the Center for Healthy Generations in Yucca Valley for the month of September during the much anticipated “Rubber Ducky” fundraising event.

 Marcia Vanderbilt (Pealstrom) displayed her work at the Presbyterian Church.
 An artist that works with mixed media and captures moments in time with analog cameras, Marci is displaying her photography featuring images of yesteryear, and whimsical framed mixed media.